makersacademy/rps-challenge/README.md

 # RPS Challenge

-The RPS Challenge is a `<game>` that allows `<stressed coders in training>` to do `<relax and distract themselves with a simple game of Rock, Paper & Scissors>`.
+The RPS Challenge is a game that allows the user to play a simple game of Rock, Paper & Scissors.

-My personal goal for this weekend challenge is to complete the exercise proposed to my best knowledge, and also make sure to document it in a good README.rsxpec
+My personal goal for this weekend challenge is to complete the exercise proposed to my best knowledge, and also make sure to document it in a good README.md

 ## Domain Model